JeniferTuft/weather-app/README.md

 # weather-app
-Weather app made with Javascript, in which data is pulled exhanged from a weather api.
+Weather app made with Javascript, in which data is pulled and exhanged with a weather api.

 ### Solutions
 Solution URL: https://jenifertuft.github.io/weather-app/